turingschool/career-development-curriculum-site/module_three/mod3_week1.md

 ---
 layout: page
-title: Module 3 Week 1
+title: Resume Review and Terminal Portfolio Creation
 ---

-## Overview

-Review and update resume to meet ATS compatibility.
-Then decide if you want to create your terminal portfolio as an option in Mod 3.

 ### Learning Goals

 *  Identify the ATS components of resumes
 *  Incorporate resume strategies to guide a complete version of your resume
-* Create a distinct Terminal portfolio that showcase your technical work, achievements and personal brand.
+* Create a distinct Terminal portfolio that showcase your technical work, achievements and personal brand.## Overview

 After you complete this lesson, you'll synthesize your learning in this [Exit Ticket](https://forms.gle/eZF3XUagA4SS7p7m6).

+### Overview

+Review and update resume to meet ATS compatibility.
+Then decide if you want to create your terminal portfolio as an option in Mod 3.

 ## Week 1 Lesson- Resume Review and Terminal Portfolio
-## Section 1: Introduction

 Please review the short video lecture followed by the resources to help guide your resume development.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/MGLVCEX4Bwc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>